facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 Prison Officer (Rehabilitation Officer & Sergeant)

-Singapore Prison Officers’ salaries vary according to performance during the interview, any relevant work experiences and if he has completed their full-time National Service.
+Singapore prison officers’ salaries vary according to performance during the interview, relevant work experiences, and whether he has completed his full-time national service.

 All Prison Officers have to serve a two-year bond after graduating from training.